neuronsimulator/nrn/docs/coreneuron/how-to/coreneuron.md

 CoreNEURON is designed as a library within the NEURON simulator and can transparently handle all spiking network simulations including gap junction coupling with the **fixed time step method**.
 In order to run a NEURON model with CoreNEURON:

-* MOD files should be [THREADSAFE](https://neuron.yale.edu/neuron/docs/multithread-parallelization)
+* MOD files shall be [THREADSAFE](https://neuron.yale.edu/neuron/docs/multithread-parallelization)
-* If random number generator is used then Random123 should be used instead of MCellRan4
+* Random123 shall be used if a random generator is needed (instead of MCellRan4)
 * POINTER variables need to be converted to BBCOREPOINTER ([details here](bbcorepointer.md))

 ## Build Dependencies